TuShare/ruby-style-guide/README.md

 > Role models are important. <br/>
 > -- Officer Alex J. Murphy / RoboCop

+*This is the TuShare version of the Ruby Style Guide.
+It contains our own opinions.
+Pull Requests are welcome.*

 One thing has always bothered me as a Ruby developer - Python developers have a great programming style reference
 ([PEP-8][]) and we never got an official